SolidKalium/wordle-components/README.md

   - CLI component
   - Decision tree
   - Other analysis components
-  - Selector component(s) to wrap analyses
+  - Selector component(s) to wrap analyses (e.g. strategy, word list, filter(s), etc) (maybe one selector shows a minimal-ish set of options in an always-displayed config area, while another shows a gear icon with a popover?
+Or maybe some analyses work well for comparing two things and it's a mix of the two styles, with the selected feature for comparison always shown, and other settings a little more hidden)
   - Make it work as a github page with low per-repo setup
 - Strategies: adjust scores for display to normalize values.
 E.g. avg group size, expected shannon entropy, expected group size, max group size.
 Instead of just using unnormalized values when the denominator is always the same.
 - Test suite: HTML ?